Recipes Appetizers & Snacks Pastries Mary Berry Sausage Rolls

 Mary Berry Sausage Rolls – Best British Recipe

 This is one of the quick recipes prepared by Mary Berry when she joined the Navy on board the HMS Defender helping to prepare hundreds of meals on a tight schedule and budget.
-I found this Mary Berry Sausage Rolls recipe quite unusual but I admit that adding both the cheese and the thyme brought a different dimension to this popular recipe.
+Picture flaky pastry wrapping your favourite British succulent sausage meat plus the cheddar cheese and aromatic thyme.
+Mary Berry Sausage Rolls are a gourmet delight that goes beyond the usual – simply delicious!

 The sausage roll is an old English and Irish staple that’s easy to forget just how smart it is.
 You can make small sausage rolls for an appetizer and turn them up into long pieces.
 They pack nicely in a lunch box, or picnic basket and are perfect for a buffet or a standup English party.
 So often overlooked, it’s time once again to celebrate the British sausage roll.

 This Mary Berry Sausage Rolls recipe is a simple but 100% authentic British recipe for sausage rolls.
-You just need 5 ingredients: Puff pastry, Sausage Meat, Cheddar Cheese, Thyme, and an Egg.
+You need 5 ingredients: Puff pastry, Sausage Meat, Cheddar Cheese, Thyme, and an Egg.
 Any other recipe with fancier ingredients is just an imitation but don’t get fooled.
-In fact, just give it a try and you’ll understand why this is the real deal.
+Just give it a try and you’ll understand why this is the real deal.

-Here are some tips to turn this recipe into a great flavorsome meal!
+Here are some tips to turn this recipe into a great flavoursome meal!

 Ingredients